Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 Main residence exemption on foreign properties

-Just to add a final layer of complication, a main residence (e.g. the family home) is exempt from capital gains tax.
-The main residence exemption can apply to a foreign property, and the ATO had provided guidance on the interaction between the rules about main residences, and the rules amount a person who changes residency.
+Just to add a final layer of complication, the main residence (e.g. the family home) is exempt from capital gains tax.
+The main residence exemption can apply to foreign property and the ATO had provided guidance on the interaction between the rules about main residences, and the rules amount a person who changes residency.